talon-one/talon_go/docs/ManagementApi.md

 Import loyalty points

 Upload a CSV file containing the loyalty points you want to import into a given loyalty program.
 Send the file as multipart data.
 Depending on the type of loyalty program, you can import points into a given customer profile or loyalty card.
 The CSV file contains the following columns:  - `customerprofileid` (optional): For profile-based loyalty programs, the   integration ID of the customer profile where the loyalty points are   imported.   **Note**: If the customer profile does not exist, it will be created.
 The profile will not be visible in any Application   until a session or profile update is received for that profile. - `identifier` (optional): For card-based loyalty programs, the identifier of the loyalty card where the loyalty points are imported. - `amount`: The amount of points to award to the customer profile. - `startdate` (optional): The earliest date when the points can be redeemed.
 The points are `active` from this date until the expiration date.
 This parameter accepts one of the following values:     - A timestamp string in RFC3339 format.     - `immediate`     - `on_action`   **Note**: Empty or missing values default to `immediate`. - `expirydate` (optional): The latest date when the points can be redeemed.
 The points are `expired` after this date.   **Note**: It must be an RFC3339 timestamp string or string `unlimited`.
-Empty or missing values are considered `unlimited`. - `subledgerid` (optional): The ID of the subledger that should received the points. - `reason` (optional): The reason why these points are awarded.
+Empty or missing values are considered `unlimited`.
+If passed, `validityDuration` should be omitted. - `validityDuration` (optional): The duration for which the points remain active, relative to the   activation date.
+The time format is an **integer** followed by one letter indicating the time unit.<br />   Examples: `30s`, `40m`, `1h`, `5D`, `7W`, `10M`, `15Y`.
+Available units:    - `s`: seconds   - `m`: minutes   - `h`: hours   - `D`: days   - `W`: weeks   - `M`: months   - `Y`: years    You can round certain units up or down:    - `_D` for rounding down days only.
+Signifies the start of the day.   - `_U` for rounding up days, weeks, months and years.
+Signifies the end of   the day, week, month or year.
+If passed, `expirydate` should be omitted. - `subledgerid` (optional): The ID of the subledger that should received the points. - `reason` (optional): The reason why these points are awarded.
 You can use the time zone of your choice.
-It is converted to UTC internally by Talon.One.  **Note:** For existing customer profiles and loyalty cards, the imported points are added to any previous active or pending points, depending on the value provided for `startdate`.
-If `startdate` matches the current date, the imported points are _active_.
-If it is later, the points are _pending_ until the date provided for `startdate` is reached.  **Note:** We recommend limiting your file size to 500MB.  **Example for profile-based programs:**  ```text customerprofileid,amount,startdate,expirydate,subledgerid,reason URNGV8294NV,100,2009-11-10T23:00:00Z,2009-11-11T23:00:00Z,subledger1,appeasement ```  **Example for card-based programs:**  ```text identifier,amount,startdate,expirydate,subledgerid,reason summer-loyalty-card-0543,100,2009-11-10T23:00:00Z,2009-11-11T23:00:00Z,subledger1,appeasement ```
+It is converted to UTC internally by Talon.One.  > [!note] For existing customer profiles and loyalty cards, the imported > points are added to any previous active or pending points, depending on the > value provided for `startdate`.
+If `startdate` matches the current date, the > imported points are _active_.
+If it is later, the points are _pending_ until > the date provided for `startdate` is reached.  > [!note] We recommend limiting your file size to 500 MB.  ## Example for profile-based programs  ```text customerprofileid,amount,startdate,expirydate,subledgerid,reason URNGV8294NV,100,2009-11-10T23:00:00Z,2009-11-11T23:00:00Z,subledger1,appeasement ```  ## Example for card-based programs  ```text identifier,amount,startdate,expirydate,subledgerid,reason summer-loyalty-card-0543,100,2009-11-10T23:00:00Z,2009-11-11T23:00:00Z,subledger1,appeasement ```

 ### Required Parameters